vackosar/vackosar.github.io/_posts/2023-03-24-Symbolic-vs-Connectionist-Machine-Learning.md

 One of the simplest ways how you can simulate **reasoning inside of the language models** is when you guide it with a prompt.
 It always tries to tell you the next word, then go to the next word.
 So you can guide it by writing it to the prompt.
 So before deciding this, let's think step by step.
 And with this, you will actually get improvement immediately.
 So you are already giving it this multistep process where it can iterate in some algorithmic way and you will get better results.

-And of course you language models to fill in templates.
-You can ask questions and then predict what words from these words can be here?
+You can use language models to **fill in templates**.
+You can ask questions and then predict what word from these allowed words should be here?
 It just gives me some words and often it gives you the right answer.

 **Self-consistency prompting** is another method.
 You combine again this language model and you request multiple results.
 In the paper **AlphaCode**, they produce many code samples and then they look, they sample from such samples that cluster together.
 They are very similar.
 And from the places where there are lots of similar samples, those actually, it works great if you sample from the biggest cluster the most.